jjoyce24/tic-tac-toe/README.md

 ### Unsolved Problems
 DRY DRY DRY.
 I wanted to use arrays and for loops to cut down on the if/else statements.

-***A readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.***